 You can pay at the door, with cash or check.

 Can I reserve a ticket?

 Yes!
-Seating is limited, so we will set up a toll free number to call to reserve your spot.
-You can also sign up for a ticket at venues around town, including the library.
-More info coming on that soon.
+Seating is limited, but you can call 1-800-946-6443 to reserve your spot.
+You can also sign up for a ticket at the library, or visit our Eventbrite page.
+Every reservation will be confirmed.